petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 The benefit from installing TypeScript to the project directory is that allows having different versions of TypeScript in different projects.

-In the simplest example you would have a TypeScript file `index.ts` and you run the compiler with:
+In the simplest example, you would have a TypeScript file `index.ts` and you run the compiler with:

 ```
 tsc index.ts